What is the Elephant Ear Plant (Alocasia Brisbaneensis)?

 Watering Needs

-This plant loves moisture, but it’s important not to overwater it.
-Water deeply once the top inch of the soil feels dry.
-During the warmer months, the plant may need more water, but always ensure the soil has good drainage.
+This plant thrives in moist conditions, but it’s essential not to overwater it.
+Water deeply once the top inch of the soil feels dry to the touch.
+During the warmer months, the plant may require more water; however, ensure the soil has good drainage.

 Tip: If the leaves start to droop or turn yellow, this could be a sign of underwatering or overwatering.
 Adjust your watering schedule accordingly.